 Child sexual exploitation (CSE) is defined as a form of child sexual abuse.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+Child sexual exploitation does not always involve physical contact; it can also occur using technology.